Aftaputra/Microscope-OF/webapp/src/components/modalComponents/calibrationWizardComponents/README.md

 * Checking which Things that have calibration tasks are on the server
 * Checking which of these Things need calibrating
 * Starting modal on startup if not all Things are calibrated (with a welcome screen and just those tasks)
-* Starting the modal when launched from settings, with all tasks but now welcome screen.
+* Starting the modal when launched from settings, with all tasks but no welcome screen.
-* Before starting the modal a list of task components is dynamically generated.
+* Before starting the modal, a list of task components is dynamically generated.

 ### The main task component